webmastersmith/vite-plugin-solid-image/README.md

 The **Image** function is never called.
 It is simply a placeholder, so regex can find it and extract the arguments, then replaces the **Image** function with the `img` or `picture` element.
 Because this process is static, dynamic code will not work. **You cannot use variables as arguments in the Image function.**

 The first time you run the code, the images will be created.
-This process can take a few seconds up to a few minutes, depending on how many images your creating.
+This process can take a few seconds, up to a few minutes, depending on how many images your creating.
 During the creation phase, the images may appear broken.
-Wait till the images are created, and reload the page to refresh.
+Wait until the images are created, and reload the page to refresh.

 ## Install

 - `npm i -D vite-plugin-solid-image`

-## Folder File Naming
+## Folder or File Naming

 - allowed characters -no spaces in **folder or file** names.
 - `- _ a-z A-Z 0-9 : ; , = \ / & ? .`

 ## Example

-- this plugin only looks for `.jsx, .tsx` files in the `src` folder.
+- this plugin only looks for `.jsx` or `.tsx` files in the `src` folder.
 - **Image Location**
-  - currently only the public folder is supported.
+  - currently **only the public folder is supported**.
     - ex.. `public/phone/phone.png?w=20;120&f=avif;webp...`
 - **URL restrictions**
   - the url can only be in string format.